 Phialon,L. 2018.
 Funerary Landscapes in Middle Helladic and Early Mycenaean Central Greece: an Update, Aegeus – Society for Aegean Prehistory

 Walberg G. 1992.
-The Finds at Tell el-Dabʿa and Middle Minoan Chronology. Ägypten und Levante / Egypt and the Levant, Vol. 3.
-157-159
+The Finds at Tell el-Dabʿa and Middle Minoan Chronology. Ägypten und Levante / Egypt and the Levant,157-159